 If you plan to graduate, take a leave of absence, or withdraw from the university, please follow these steps beforehand to preserve your valued computer files and to minimize the risk of missing e-mails sent to you:

-Redirect mail addressed to <username>@ucsd.edu to your new account.
-See more information regarding redirecting emails.
+Redirect mail addressed to <username>@ucsd.edu to an off-campus address.
+See more information regarding redirecting emails after graduation.

 When you leave the University, ACT will continue to forward e-mail sent to the @ucsd.edu address for up to one year.
 However, be aware that after a year that @ucsd.edu address may then be assigned to a future student.
 Please be sure to change any outside references to it as indicated in step 5.

 Move copies of your important computer files to portable media (flash drive) or your home computer.
-See our online tool, WebDAV.
+See our online tool, SCP/SFTP.

 Move copies of your UCSD emails to a personal device.
 Our recommended method is connecting your UCSD email to another client via a POP connection.
 If you were unable to do so and would like to request an email recovery, please see here for more information.